tagion/tagion/documents/architecture/DART.md

   - `dartRead` reads a list of archives from a list of fingerprints.
   - `dartModify` adds and deletes a list of archives form a Recorder.

-The `dartModify` should only be executed inside Node, either from the transcript or when the nodes starts up in the DART sync process.
+The `dartModify` should only be executed inside a Node, either from the transcript or when the nodes starts up in the DART sync process.

 The read-only dart command **DART(ro)** is defined as `dartBullseye`, `dartRim` and `dartRead`.

 All archives in the database has a unique hash-value called fingerprint.

 Input:
-  - Recorder from the Transcript Service.
+  - Recorder is received from the [Transcript](/documents/architecture/Transcript.md) Service.
-  - Undo-instruction form the Transcript Service.
+  - Undo-instruction is received from the [Transcript](/documents/architecture/Transcript.md) Service.
-  - Recorder rewind from the Replicator
+  - Recorder rewind is received from the [Replicator](/documents/architecture/Replicator.md) Service.

 Request:
-  - **DART(ro)** commands from NodeInterface services.
+  - **DART(ro)** commands from the [Node Interface](/documents/architecture/NodeInterface.md)) Service.

 Output:
-  - Last Recoder send to the Replicator.
+  - Last Recoder is sent to the [Replicator](/documents/architecture/Replicator.md) Service.

 ### DART Start up